 For an overview of identity and access management for SAP on Google Cloud, see Identity and access management overview for SAP on Google Cloud.

 Consider the information in the following sections when planning networking and security.

 One of your first lines of defense is to restrict who can reach your network and your VMs by using firewalls.
 By default, all traffic to VMs, even from other VMs, is blocked by the firewall unless you create rules to allow access.
 The exception is the default network that is created automatically with each project and has default firewall rules.

 By creating firewall rules, you can restrict all traffic on a given set of ports to specific source IP addresses.
 You should follow the minimum privilege model to restrict access to the specific IP addresses, protocols, and ports that need access.
 For example, you should always set up a bastion host and allow SSH into your SAP NetWeaver system only from that host.

 Custom networks and firewall rules

 You can use a network to define a gateway IP and the network range for the VMs attached to that network.
 All Compute Engine networks use the IPv4 protocol.
-Every GCP project is provided with a default network with preset configurations and firewall rules, but you should add a custom subnetwork and firewall rules based on a minimum privilege model.
+Every Google Cloud project is provided with a default network with preset configurations and firewall rules, but you should add a custom subnetwork and firewall rules based on a minimum privilege model.
 By default, a newly created network has no firewall rules and hence no network access.

 Depending on your requirements, you might want to add additional subnetworks to isolate parts of your network.
 For more information, see Subnetworks.